This three minute animation explores the symptoms of Bipolar

 Like depression, it can make it difficult or

-can affect both relationships and work.
-When it isn't so extreme,
+badly affect both your relationships and your work.
+When it

 If you become manic, you may notice that you